 Trailing modules are not timetabled on your individual timetable.
 Instead, you should use the timetabling app to view the module timetable, where trailing modules should show.

 This is highly discouraged as the attendance monitoring system monitors your engagement against timetabled sessions on your individual timetable.

-If you do attend your friend’s seminar group, you will be marked as absent.
-You will be contacted in regards to your absence and continued deviation from your individual timetable may lead you to be withdrawn from your course.
+If you do attend your friend’s group, you will be marked as absent.
+You will be contacted with regards to your absence and continued deviation from your individual timetable may lead to you being withdrawn from your course.

 If you can’t log into CMISGo, please double-check your log in credentials, then call the ICT service desk at 023 8201 2345, or email email@example.com.

 Your timetable can be accessed using the MyDay app.
 If you experience any issues using the app then please email LTU@solent.ac.uk.
 Any queries regarding your timetable should be emailed to TAR@solent.ac.uk.

 Cancelled and rescheduled classes